 1. Sign up for a CBackup credential, download CBackup on your computer, and log in to the CBackup app.

-4. Press Start Backup to secure your computer files easily.
+3. Select the files/folder on your laptop for backup.
+Press Start Backup to secure your computer files easily.

 We talked about the top 6 zero-knowledge cloud storage providers in this post.
 Every cloud solution differs from each others in many aspects, such as main features and pricing.
 And there is another PC cloud backup service with high security, CBackup, that you can use to protect your PC and cloud files as well.